 The art my brother-in-law mentioned was a seahorse.

-So, we googled images of seahorses and found something with a fairly basic outline, then printed it.
-But, you can use an image of whatever is personal and fun for you.
+So, we googled images of seahorses and found something with a fairly basic outline, then printed it on a blank piece of paper to use as a paper template.
+But, you can use an image of whatever is personal and fun for you for a paper pattern.

-Be sure to print an extra copy of your image so you can use that as a guide later.
+It’s a great idea to print an extra copy of your image so you can use that as a guide later.
 Think of it as the image on a puzzle box.
-It helps to visualize what you’re doing.
+It helps to visualize what you’re doing, especially if this is your first time.

 2. Hammer the nails along the border of your image for the pattern.